3 Simple Tips: Improving Client Questionnaires

 - Most importantly, pronouns should be visible and present in your own branding.

-Please let me know what wedding title you’d like me to use (ie: bride, groom, marrier, my name, other):
+How would you like to be referred to? (ie: bride, groom, marrier, my name, other):

 Client 1: Groom